 4. You can slurp down any kind of noodles or soups without concern about table manners.
 Just grab yourself a paper napkin or three to mop up any ensuing mess, and chow on down.

-5. Vietnamese food is not very hot-spicy in general.
-Many places have bowls of chilli sauce on the table, or will serve chillis on the side.
+5. The famous Vietnamese food is not very hot-spicy in general.
+Many places have bowls of chilli sauce on the table or will serve chillis on the side.
 So you can adjust the spice levels to your own flavour preferences.

 Ultimate guide to food in Hanoi Old Quarter – the list!

-You can read the whole post, or use the list below to jump to the local food in Hanoi of your particular taste.
+You can read the whole post, or use the list below to jump to the local Hanoi food of your particular taste.